 We address these questions in detail in our Standard Operating Procedure FAQ's, but here is a high-level summary:

 - The Deep Sentinel camera and hub first are triggered by motion and identify potentially suspicious behavior--for example a person loitering in front of your front door.

-- The LiveSentinel agents determine is this behavior potentially criminal trespass, theft, burglary, breaking and entering, or attempted breaking and entering?
+- The LiveSentinel guards determine is this behavior potentially criminal trespass, theft, burglary, breaking-and-entering, or attempted breaking and entering?
 Is the person exhibiting any behavior that is out of the ordinary for a homeowner--for example running to the front porch and grabbing a package, or carrying an object that might be a weapon, or are they staying at the front door longer than would be expected from a solicitor.

 If, for example, it is a door-to-door solicitor, while annoying, our standard operating procedure is not to intervene unless the person attempts to open the window/door, starts peeking into the windows/doors or appears to be preparing to steal property.

-- The LiveSentinel agent is then trained to react to these situations.
+- The LiveSentinel guard is then trained to react to these situations.
 We have 2 core protocols of response: our "HELLO" protocol and our "STOP" Protocol.

 - The HELLO Protocol: If the person in question is doing something questionable and suspicious but not clearly criminal, we will use a military strategy made famous by Ronald Reagan called "Trust but Verify".
 This means that the LiveSentinel guard will not assume this person is criminal and will treat them respectfully, opening up a dialog starting with "Hello, this is Deep Sentinel Security," but we will also not let this person continue engaging in this behavior unless we can verify they are supposed to be there.